 UWM Peck School of the Arts

 Presents small chamber ensemble concerts to large opera theatre productions, and classically leaning repertoire to progressively contemporary works that push the boundaries of music.
+UWM's flagship music venue is the Helene Zalazo Center for the Performing Arts.
 2400 E. Kenwood Blvd., Milwaukee.
 Telephone: (414) 229-4308; Website: www.arts.uwm.edu/calendar.

 Waukesha Choral Union